analogdevicesinc/testbenches/docs/testbenches/ip_based/base/index.rst

 Configuration files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It testbench has an empty configuration file included in the file structure which allows the testbench to be built and run by default.
+The testbench has an empty configuration file included in the file structure which allows the testbench to be built and run by default.

 Tests